isomerpages/nlb-learning/_sustainability/Adults & Seniors/Programmes.md

 In partnership with **NUS’s Ridge View Residential College (RVRC)**, this series of talks unpacks pertinent sustainability topics and makes them accessible whatever your background.

-Held on a bi-monthly basis, these talks seek to better your knowledge about Sustainability.
+Held on weekday evenings, these talks seek to better your knowledge about Sustainability.

 All talks are listed on Eventbrite and suitable for adults and seniors.